BlackArch/blackarch/docs/BlackArch-tunning.md

 #
 systemctl status wicd.service

+#
-# Now let's identify if your netowrk is ready and the interface names with the below commands
+Now let's identify if your network is ready and the interface names with the below commands

 #
 lspci | grep -i net